vaseemjabali/digitaltolk-assignemnt/README.md

 - update
 - immediateJobEmail
 3) I'm not assuring that it's 100% refactored, because it requires more time.
 However I have given few glimpses of how can we improve it.
 4) Regarding my rating for the original code, I'll rate it under terrible category.
-Because there are some basic mistakes.
+The reasons are mentioned above also there are some basic mistakes which shouldn't be happen at development level.